mohamedatef2001/ERI-Digital-Training/Data Transfer between PC and FPGA/README.txt

-This is an image inversion project implemented on an FPGA board.
+This is an image(.PNG) inversion project implemented on an FPGA board.
 It takes a black image (512x512) and inverts it using C code in the PS of the ZC702.